dinoboff/akash/README.md

 ### No trailing space

-You should leave trailing white space in your code.
+You should not leave trailing white space in your code.
 Most text editor have an option to remote them when saving files or to at least show them.

 To show them in Nitrous.io IDE, go to "View" > "Show Trailing white space".